blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 The Block Protocol meta schemas don't need to change to support type duplication as we're copying types and giving them a new identifier.

-When duplicating a type, the new type will have an entirely different URI and potentially a new `title`.
+When duplicating a type, the new type will have an entirely different URL and potentially a new `title`.
 The new type can be modified without any restrictions.

 As outlined in the [Guide-level explanation](#duplication-strategy), there may be different locations where type duplication can take effect.
 To maximize reusability, embedding applications should maximize supertype reuse and only duplicate parts of type hierarchies that are necessary to resolve property changes.